-I know I’m not the only one who loves getting stuff in the mail.
-Even with all the technology of today I still love snail mail.
-And I absolutely love all the Holiday cards that are about to come my way and this year I’m going to have room to display ALL of them on this DIY Christmas Card Holder that I made.
-Some reasons I love it?
-It was easy to make, didn’t cost a fortune, is simple in style, and big enough for a bunch of Christmas cards.
+And I absolutely love all the holiday cards that come my way, and this year I'm going to have room to display ALL of them on this DIY Christmas Card Holder that I made.

 I can't wait to use this Christmas Card Holder to display the photo cards headed my way.
 I have a lot of friends that live far away and I don't get to see them often enough.
 And although they are wonderful, it is their adorable kiddos that I love to see on the photo cards.